chlc3d/natural-number-calculation-engine/README.md

 The natural number calculation engine only handles natural numbers.
 If you attempt to decrement 0 (an operation which would create a negative number), the *exception-handling mechanism* will fire.
 When an exception occurs, the tape head moves to cell 98.
 You should place any exception-handling code at this location.

+### I/O mapping

+The *I/O mapping* is a function from a set of characters (the *I/O range*) to a set of natural numbers.
+The input tape should contain only characters on the I/O range.
+The I/O mapping is used to select the number to write for the READ command.
+The WRIT command operates on the same range to write characters to the output tape.
+These are defined in more detail in the descriptions of the READ and WRIT commands.

+The details of the I/O mapping and I/O range are implementation-defined.

 ## Syntax

 Each non-empty line of an NNCE program represents a cell.
 A line is called a *cell specifier*.